Your Child to Walk

 sharp corners, edges or glass).
 They will then start to use this to

 hold on to as it offers them support as they try to move themselves forward.
-Corner Guards
+Corner Guards are ideal

 and help prevent any bruises and knocks.
 Ensure your